rosspalmer/fp-in-scala-data-exercises/README.md

 extremely rewarding.
 Individual chapters can be worked in rough isolation with the authors providing detailed answers and accompanying code in the Github link above.

+### Book Chapters

+1. What is Functional Programming?
+2. Getting Started with Functional Programming in Scala
+3. Functional Data Structures
+4. Handling Errors with Expressions

 ### Benefits for Spark Users

 - Great for improving knowledge of core Scala syntax and code patterns